ArminJo/ServoEasing/examples/README.md

 [![Another implementation](https://i.ytimg.com/vi/CSodffeebyg/hqdefault.jpg)](https://youtu.be/CSodffeebyg)

 # [RobotArmControl example](https://github.com/ArminJo/ServoEasing/blob/master/examples/RobotArmControl/RobotArmControl.ino)
-Program for controlling a [robot arm with 4 servos](https://www.instructables.com/id/4-DOF-Mechanical-Arm-Robot-Controlled-by-Arduino) using 4 potentiometers and/or an IR Remote.
+Program for controlling a [robot arm with 4 servos](https://www.instructables.com/id/4-DOF-Mechanical-Arm-Robot-Controlled-by-Arduino) using 4 potentiometers and/or an IR Remote.<br/>
-Only for AVR, because it uses EEPROM.
+It uses the `EASE_USER_DIRECT` easing type was used for all servos except the claw to implement **movements by inverse kinematics**.

 # [PCA9685_ExpanderAndServo example](https://github.com/ArminJo/ServoEasing/blob/master/examples/PCA9685_ExpanderAndServo/PCA9685_ExpanderAndServo.ino)
 Combination of OneServo example and PCA9685_Expander example.
 Move one servo attached to the Arduino board and one servo attached to the PCA9685 expander board **simultaneously**.